piepworks/blaze-starter/documentation/deployment/fly.md

 exit
 ```

-Now you should be up and running!
+You should be up and running!
+Now would be a good time to [purchase a license](https://hub.piep.works)! 😉

-Let us know if you run into any problems! <blaze.horse@piepworks.com>
+Let us know if you have questions or run into any problems! <blaze.horse@piepworks.com>